 Several tours are available for groups and families that are both guided and self-guided.
 Guided walking tours take visitors through the property to view grey wolves, red foxes, grey foxes and bison that live on the property.
 Evenings provide a unique opportunity to see the animals in a whole new night.
 The “Howl Night” tour takes place as the night falls and the air cools, the wolves grow lively.
 Guests will be encouraged to howl along with the wolves as they serenade the park.

 Specialty tours include opportunities to photograph the wolves with park photographer Monty Sloan.
 As well as, feeding the wolves and learning about diet and hunting strategies, and a tour that focuses on the bison on the property.

 Wolf Park regularly welcomes school field trips, group tours and even birthday parties.
 They also offer seminars and workshops ranging from one day to an entire week.
-These workshops educate the public on a variety of subjects.
-From working with your own pets at home to conquering fear, and even learning to paint or photograph animals in the wild.
+These workshops provide educational opportunities in various subjects, including animal behavior, life coaching, and art.

 For the Kids

-The wildlife advocate program at Wolf Park is for teens, ages 14-17, who have a passion for animals and wildlife and plan to continue working with them in the future.
-The program is an eight-week intensive course, with an emphasis on advocating for endangered species and how they can be a part of environmental efforts.
+The wildlife advocate program at Wolf Park is for teens who love animals and want to help with conservation efforts.
+The program is an eight-week intensive course emphasizing advocating for endangered species and how they can be a part of environmental efforts.

-For homeschool students and families who are looking for virtual experiences, the website is packed with online resources, webinars and a YouTube channel with regular posts.
+For homeschool students and families looking for virtual experiences, the website offers a wealth of online resources, webinars, and videos.
 It’s a virtual way to continue learning about the park and the animals they care for.

 Wolf Park is located at 4004 E. 800 N., in Battle Ground, Indiana.
 The park is open on select days from May through October, although reservations are required.
 For more information, visit wolfpark.org.